 Name Location Importance Canals Ashby Canal Runs through western Leicestershire, from Ashby-de-la-Zouch to Moira, moving through Market Bosworth and ending near Bedworth in Warwickshire connecting to the Coventry Canal.
-The Ashby Canal is approximately 35 kilometres long and is important for leisure activities and biodiversity, serving as a corridor for various species a offering recreational opportunities like boating and fishing.
-While not formally designated as a nature reserve, the canal is recognised for its ecological value and is an important feature in the western part of th county.
 Oakham Canal The Oakham Canal was historically located in Rutland, connecting the market town of Oakham to the Melton Mowbray Navigation.
 Although no longer fully navigable, remnants of the canal still influence the local landscape.
 Although the Oakham Canal is no longer in use for navigation, its traces are important for local history and landscape structure.
 The former canal route contributes to the region's heritage and provides green spaces that support local biodiversity, including various aquatic plants and animals.
-Leicester Navigation The Leicester Navigation is part of the Grand Union Canal, running through Leicester City and connecting to the River Soar.
-This section of the Grand Union Canal is particularly important for urban biodiversity, providing a green corridor through Leicester that supports both wildlife and recreational activities.
-Melton Mowbray Navigation This historical canal runs through the town of Melton Mowbray, connecting to the River Wreake.
+Leicester NavigationThe Leicester Navigation is part of the Grand Union Canal, running through Leicester City and connecting to the River Soar.
+This section of the Grand Union Canal is particularly important for urban biodiversity, providing a green corridor through Leicester that supports be wildlife and recreational activities.
+Melton Mowbray NavigationThis historical canal runs through the town of Melton Mowbray, connecting to the River Wreake.
 Although no longer in active use, remnants of the Melton Mowbray Navigation still influence local hydrology and contribute to the cultural heritage of the region.
 Its historical structures and associated water bodies are important for local wildlife.